Portuguese Foreign Minister Rui Machete came to Berlin for talks with Frank-Walter Steinmeier. The Ministers discussed Europe’s refugee policy.

 Further information on Portugal:

-Political relations Political relations between Germany and Portugal are in a spirit of trust and characterised by numerous mutual visits and broad agreement on issues relating to European and…
+Political relations between Germany and Portugal are in a spirit of trust and characterised by numerous mutual visits and broad agreement on issues relating to European and foreign and security policy.…